nzkdevsaider/RaiBot/README.md

 # RaiBot
 RaiBot is multi-purpose Discord bot made in *[Node.js](https://nodejs.org/en/)* using *[Discord.js](https://discord.js.org/#/)* library.

 ## RaiBot is still in development and frequently updated.
-Also not online 24/7.
+Not online 24/7.

 ### Features
 - Currency system